Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Introduction

 None of these approaches, however, shed light on the nature of ``bow--tie'' structures observed at finite energies; the evolution of the spin liquid in magnetic field; or the finite--temperature properties of the microscopically relevant, \mbox{spin--1/2} BBK model.
 And, most importantly, while there is agreement about the absence of conventional magnetic order, very little is known about the origins of the spin liquid which succeeds it.

 This Article will be the first of two papers exploring the thermodynamics and dynamics of \CCO, starting from the spin--1/2 BBK model proposed by Balz {\it et al.} \cite{Balz2016,Balz2017-PRB95}

 where first--neighbour bonds $\langle i j \rangle$ are illustrated in Fig.~\ref{fig:BBK.model}, and parameters $J_{ij}$ can be extracted from fits to inelastic neutron scattering in high magnetic field $B \gg J$ [Table~\ref{tab:experimental.parameters}].
-In this paper, we extend the results of an earlier preprint \cite{pohle-arXiv}, making the approximation of treating spins as classical $O(3)$ vectors, and using a combination of classical Monte Carlo and Molecular Dynamics simulations.
+In this paper, we extend the results of an earlier preprint \cite{pohle-arXiv}, making the approximation of treating spins as classical $O(3)$ vectors, and using a combination of classical Monte Carlo (MC) simulations and numerical integration of equations of motion (here referred to as ``molecular dynamics'' or ``MD'' simulation \cite{moessner98-PRB58}), to evaluate their dynamics.
 From this, we first establish a finite--temperature phase diagram for the BBK model of \CCO, and then track the evolution of its properties as a function of energy and magnetic field.
 In the second Article, we will compare these findings with the results of exact diagonalization and finite--temperature quantum--typicality calculations for a spin--1/2 BBK model~\cite{shimokawa-in-prep}.

 In the classical limit, considered in this Article, we find that the BBK model supports a spin liquid state for a wide range of temperatures and parameter values.
 At low energies, this is characterised by the slow, collective fluctuations of ferromagnetically aligned spins on triangular plaquettes.
 These give rise to a ring--like structure in the dynamical structure factor $S({\bf q},\omega)$, at low energies, while fluctuations at higher energies have a qualitatively different character, reflecting the Kagome--like physics of individual spin--1/2 moments.
 An added bonus of the (semi--)classical molecular dynamics simulations used is that both of these features can be visualised directly, through animations provided in the Supplemental Materials \cite{first.animation,second.animation}.
 At low temperatures, we find that this classical spin liquid undergoes a 3--state Potts transition into a phase breaking lattice--rotation symmetry (lattice nematic), consistent with results for an effective spin--3/2 model \cite{biswas18}.
 For parameters taken from experiment, this transition occurs at $T \approx 66\ \text{mK}$.